cseanburns/journal-issues/manuscript.md

 on how bibliographic records and information retrieval.
-Journals that continue to publish hard copy, and therefore, publish by issue, publish articles as online first, or similarly named, articles.
+Journals that continue to publish hard copy, and therefore, publish by issue, publish articles as online first or ahead-of-print, or similarly named, articles, and think this is satisfactory (@W28UHWAI#piller22).
 These online first articles become attached to journal issues at some point in their future, usually when the journal has caught up with